biosails/pheniqs/docs/2.0/novaseq.md

 --base-output sample/prior
 ```

-Producing an adjusted configuration from the report
+The report can now be used to generate an adjusted configuration

 >```shell
 estimate_prior.py \